Pumpkin Spice Lentil Soup

 - 1 tablespoon apple cider vinegar

 - Set a medium saucepan over medium-high heat.
 Add the oil.
 Once hot, add the onion and carrots and cook until softened, about 8-10 minutes.
 Add the ginger and garlic, cook an additional minute, until fragrant.
 Add the spices and stirring constantly, cook for one minute.
 Stir in the lentils, pumpkin puree and broth and bring to a boil.
 Reduce heat to a simmer and cook, partially covered, until lentils are tender, about 40-45 minutes.

 - Working in batches, carefully puree the soup until smooth.
-Stir in the vinegar and thin with extra broth or water, if desired.
+Stir in the vinegar, salt and sugar and thin with extra broth or water, if desired.
 Serve garnished with yogurt and pecans.